StoljarovAlex/New-repository/README.md

 # New-repository
-That is test for repository
+This is a test for the repository